pm16/raylib-roguelike/README.md

     - [ ] Store settings.
     - [ ] Store saves and gravestones.
     - [ ] Store game data - classes, species, abilities, items, static maps, etc ...

+- [ ] Convert to an entity component system
+- [ ] Move font loader to a class or namespace?